 Like many legal documents, an auto insurance policy can be intimidating.
 At first glance, it may look like alphabet soup, filled with unfamiliar terms.
 But it helps to understand the C’s and D’s of auto insurance coverage.

-So before you stuff your policy into a file folder unread, consider this: If you were involved in a collision, do you know if your insurance would cover repairs?
-What if a tree fell on your car during a windstorm?
-Or what if your car was vandalized?
+So before you stuff your policy into a file folder unread, consider these questions: What if someone drives your car and is involved in an accident?
+What if you are in a rental vehicle and have an accident?
+How does the deductible apply to a loss?
 Reading your policy and knowing your coverage before a loss is too important a task to avoid.